By Anne Nickoloff

 Much like the high school “types” in The Breakfast Club, popular students talked the talk and walked the walk.
 They also wore the right clothes, from American Eagle or Hollister, and participated in the right extracurriculars, like sports.

 Being popular didn’t mean a student was a bully; most conventionally popular people I met were very nice.
-However, when I was a freshman in high school, it did feel a little like being popular was being a part of an exclusive club.
+However, when I was a freshman in high school, it felt a little like being popular was being a part of an exclusive club.

 And gaining entrance to that club wasn’t always easy.
-I knew a kid who purposefully got B’s and C’s on tests to avoid being mocked for getting straight A’s.
-I knew students who stayed in bad relationships to avoid losing a group of popular friends and students who spent exorbitant amounts of money to buy t-shirts with small bird logos on them.
+Getting B’s and C’s on tests to avoid being mocked for getting straight A’s was a strategy I often implemented.
+I knew students who stayed in bad relationships to avoid losing a group of popular friends.
+And there were students who spent exorbitant amounts of money to buy t-shirts with small bird logos on them.

 At first it was intimidating.
 During lunch, cliques of different kinds of students filled table seats.
 For four straight years, I sat with the band nerds who became some of my best friends.
-But at the beginning, I was scared of going through school at the bottom of the social ladder and forever being unpopular in high school.
+But at the beginning, I was scared of going through school at the bottom of the social ladder and forever being one of the unpopular kids.

 I would eat in silence, laughing at other peoples’ jokes without making any of my own.
 I was afraid of talking to upperclassmen, afraid of embarrassing myself.
 My social anxiety prevented me from being too social during that first year.